How do referrals work in my HMO plan?

 Who is this for?

 But what if you need to see a specialist?
 For most, but not all, HMO plans you’ll need a referral from your primary care physician before you can see any other health care professional (except in an emergency).
-If your plan requires a referral and you don’t get one first, your insurance won’t cover the cost of your care.
+If your plan requires a referral and you don’t get one first, your insurance won’t cover the cost to see the specialist.

-- One exception to this is that women don’t need a referral to see an OB/GYN in their network for routine services such as Pap tests, annual well-woman visits and obstetrical care.
+- An exception to this is that women don’t need a referral to see an OB/GYN in their network for routine services such as Pap tests, annual well-woman visits and obstetrical care.
 You can read more about our Woman's Choice program for details.

 How referrals work

-A referral from your primary care physician can cover a period from 90 to 365 days.
-Referrals for three chronic conditions, oncology, rheumatology and renal management, are issued for 365 days.
+A referral from your primary care physician can cover a period from 90 days to one year.
+Referrals for oncology, rheumatology and renal management are issued for one year.

 Your primary care physician will let you know when your referral is approved, or Blue Care Network will send you a letter in the mail.

 Once you get your referral, your specialist can order any medically necessary treatment for you until the referral expires.
 If your specialist recommends that you see another specialist, you’ll need to coordinate a new referral with your primary care physician for that care.